GoogleCloudPlatform/opentelemetry-operations-java/examples/autoinstrument-auth-extension/README.md

 - Linux, macOS: `$HOME/.config/gcloud/application_default_credentials.json`
 - Windows: `%APPDATA%\gcloud\application_default_credentials.json`

-**NOTE: This method of authentication is not recommended for production environments.**
+**NOTE: This method of authentication is not recommended for production environments.
+For production environments, refer to the [Authentication Decision Tree](https://docs.cloud.google.com/docs/authentication#auth-decision-tree?) to identify the right authentication method for your use case.**

 Next, export the credentials to `GOOGLE_APPLICATION_CREDENTIALS` environment variable -